Here is a simple interview file that says “Hello, world!” to the user.

 First, you need to create a username and password on PyPI.

 The docassemble configuration on your server will need to be set

 up to allow publishing to PyPI.
-To configure this, a user with
+To configure this, log in as a user

-admin privileges needs to go to “Configuration” on the menu and
+admin privileges, go to “Configuration” on the menu, and add

 Then, go to the “Packages” folder of the docassemble

 created above.
 At the bottom of the screen you will see